gbrookshire/oscina/README.md

-# temporal_structure
+# OscInA: Oscillations in autocorrelated time-series

-Tools to test for rhythms in the presence of autocorrelated aperiodic structure
+Tools to test for periodic rhythms in aperiodic autocorrelated signals.

-This library provides functions to test whether brief time-series have rhythmic structure.

 ## Citation

-If you find this library useful, please cite the accompanying paper:
 > Brookshire, G. (In prep.)
 "Putative rhythms in attentional switching can be explained by aperiodic temporal structure."

 Preprint: